DynamoDS/Dynamo/doc/integration_docs/4_builtinpackages.md

 In this doc we'll interchangeably use the terms Built-In Packages, Dynamo Built-In Packages, builtin packages to mean the same thing.

-### Should I ship a package as a Built-In Packages?
+### Should I ship a package as a Built-In Package?
 * The package must have signed binary entry points or it will not be loaded.
 * Every effort should be made to avoid breaking changes in these packages.
 This means the package content should have automated tests.
 * Semantic versioning, it's probably a good idea to version your package using a semantic versioning scheme, and to communicate it to users in the package description or docs.